 Now that the springs were installed, it was time to line out the air tubing.
-We opted to put the inflation valves in the bumper and routed them through the same holes as the license plate mounts to.
+We opted to put the inflation valves in the bumper and routed them through the same holes as the license plate mounts.
 Next, we took the airline tubing and cut it in the middle with a clean snip.
-We ran the tubing along the frame rail and tied the lines up and out of open-air, using thermal sleeves to protect against sharp surfaces or heat sources.
+We ran the tubing along the frame rail and tied the lines up and out of open air, using thermal sleeves to protect against sharp surfaces or heat sources.

 After this, we tested the lines by inflating the springs to 70psi and spraying soapy water at the inflation valves and air fittings.
 We saw no evidence of leaks, so we moved on to the exhaust.